palmdrop/substrates/README.md

 - [ ] Implement redo.
 - [ ] Generic node that accepts any GLSL.
 - [ ] Option to output/download final shader code.
-- [ ] Add "Presets" to easily explore different effects.
+- [ ] "Presets" to easily explore different effects.
-- [ ] Add ellipse node.
+- [ ] Ellipse node.
-- [ ] Add grid node.
+- [ ] Grid node.
-- [ ] Add normal node (sample 4 points minimum, output a color value that represents the normal of a specific point).
+- [ ] Normal node (sample 4 points minimum, output a color value that represents the normal of a specific point).
-- [ ] Add nodes for extracting RGB channel values.
+- [ ] Nodes for extracting RGB channel values.
-- [ ] Add ability to "publish" or "share" a configuration.
+- [ ] Ability to "publish" or "share" a configuration.
+- [ ] Multi-selection for nodes

 ### Fixes
 - [ ] Fix undo for images.